-5. Assumptions Made About the Future and Other Major Sources of Estimation Uncertainty
+5. Assumptions Made About the Future and Other Major Sources of Estimation Uncertainty historical experience, current trends and other relevant factors.

-The Statement of Accounts contains estimated figures based on assumptions made by the Council about the future, or that are otherwise uncertain.
-Estimates have been made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results may be materially different from the assumptions and estimates.